scmaree/uncrowded-hypervolume/README.md

 BezEA had one additional input, which is the number of control points of the Bezier curve.
 When using 2 points (as shown here), the approximation set is a straight line segment in decision space.
 BezEA works well for a small number of control points.
 It is always suggested to set the number of points on the front (here: 9) larger than the number of control points.

+### MO-GOMEA
+Multi-objective (real-valued) Gene-pool optimal mixing (MO-GOMEA), as introduced in,

+> A. Bouter, N.H.
+Luong, C. Witteveen, T. Alderliesten, and P.A.N.
+Bosman.
+The multi-objective real-valued
+> gene-pool optimal mixing evolutionary algorithm, GECCO 2017

+MO-GOMEA can be run with

+`./mogomea -s -v 26 10 -10 10 200 1000 9 100000 60 0 1234 "./"`

+MO-GOMEA is a domination-based algorithm that does not explitly optimize the hypervolume.
+Especially, it uses a population during optimization, and additionally, it collects all non-dominated solutions in an elitist archive.
+A small number of the solutions in this archive are placed back into the population every generation.
+It therefore helps to set the elitist size not too small.
+A recommended size is 1000.
+Additionally, after optimization, an approximation set is formed.
+This can be set very small, e.g. 9, to be able to compare performance of MO-GOMEA to the hypervolume-based methods (here: 9).
+As MO-GOMEA does not explicitly optimize the hypervolume of the approximation set (or elitist archive/population), it cannot obtain the same value-to-reach that the UHV-based algorithms obtain.
+However, it can obtain better hypervolume values when the approximation set size is larger, which does not influence the required number of function evaluations (but it does affect runtime).

+*Note: This is not the officiel implementation of MO-GOMEA.
+The ability to exploit partial evaluations is not implemented in this version.
+For the implementation of the original authors, have a look at https://homepages.cwi.nl/~bosman/source_code.php*

+### MAMaLGaM (and MO-HillVallEA)
+The domination-based multi-objective AMaLGaM (MAMaLGaM) is an implementation of the algorithm described in,

+> S. Rodrigues, P. Bauer, and P.A.N.
+Bosman.
+A Novel Population-based Multi-Objective CMA-ES and the
+> Impact of Different Constraint Handling Techniques, GECCO 2014.

+MAMaLGaM can be run by,

+` ./mamalgam -s -v 26 10 -10 10 200 1000 9 100000 60 0 1234 "./"`

+By enabling niching, MAMaLGaM performs multi-modal optimization, and thereby aims to obtain all solutions in the Pareto set, by explicitly clustering the elitist archive and the population.
+For this, hill-valley clustering is used, and the resulting algorithm is called the multi-objective evolutionary algorithm (MO-HillVallEA), and is published in,

+> S.C.
+Maree, T. Alderliesten, and P.A.N.
+Bosman.
+Real-valued Evolutionary Multi-modal
+> Multi-objective Optimization by Hill-valley Clustering, GECCO 2019

+Both algorithms use the same input parameters as MO-GOMEA.

+*Note: Several adaptations and corrections have been implemented in MAMaLGaM compared to the algorithm described by Rodrigues et al.*